sweattep/modern_quotes/README.md

 >lead us against our enemies, don't lead us against each other

 >invent a society, a social system, an economic system, a political system, that is different from anything that exists or has ever existed anywhere on this earth

+>If you can't work two jobs or create a company that spits out profits to invest or get customers to pay you first or create personal savings, you probably won't do the much harder work of raising money and building a real business.